 While some opt to camouflage grays with highlights and lowlights, some have had luck getting their hair stripped and re-dyed a shade that is close to their own natural gray.
 The danger here is in extreme damage to your tresses.
 Proceed with caution.

 If you feel like you have the face — and the constitution — for a very short cut, then this method’s for you.
-Allow your grays to grow a few inches and get a pixie.
+Allow your gray hair to grow a few inches and then get a pixie haircut.
 If this is what you’re thinking, have an honest conversation with your stylist before committing: A pixie cut takes upkeep if you love it and a looong time to grow out if you don’t.

 Subscribe today for free to receive our weekly update and never miss an article.